alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 [^stakeholders]: Our case studies included a section on 'Affected individuals, groups, and other stakeholders'.
 For this case study, 'psychiatrists' were included (see [case study 3](../assets/case-studies/decision-support-system.pdf).

 As the image above shows, their goal was framed in terms of supporting the "professional judgement" of the psychiatrist.
-On it's own, this goal would be underspecified, making it difficult to accurately link to any of the SAFE-D principles or core attributes.
+On its own, this goal would be underspecified, making it difficult to accurately link to any of the SAFE-D principles or core attributes.
 Fortunately, the discussion and property claims of the assurance case help clarify the intentions of this group, but some residual ambiguity remains due to the inclusion of two core themes:

 1. The long-term effects of the system on professional development and judgement
 2. The responsibility of early career psychiatrists, who may be less able to challenge or contest automated recommendations.